MicrosoftDocs/cpp-docs/docs/ide/visualize-macro-expansion.md

 ---
 # Visualize C/C++ macro expansion

 Long macros can be difficult to read.
-Visual Studio can now expand C and C++ macros: you can get a copy on the clipboard of what the expanded macro will look like, replace the macro inline with its expansion, and step-by-step expand a macro so you can see what it looks like at each stage of expansion.
+Visual Studio can now expand C and C++ macros: you can get a copy on the clipboard of what the expanded macro looks like, replace the macro inline with its expansion, and step-by-step expand a macro so you can see what it looks like at each stage of expansion.
 This article allows you to experiment with these features.

 ## Prerequisites